Part IV

 The Druí believed air carried consciousness, anam, the breath-soul.

-Take three slow breaths.
+Take three steady breaths.

-This is the simplest law: mutual restoration.
+This is mutual restoration.

 Elemental Ethics

-Clay: responsible sourcing, never stripping land
+Clay: source responsibly, never strip land

-Seed: small batches, no forced abundance
+Seed: small-batch formulation, no forced abundance

 Leaf: compostable materials, breathable design